 - SuperKEKB and Belle-II are priorities of KEK - The Japanese government has allocated 32 oku-yen (32 M\$) for upgrade R&D in FY 2009, as a part of its economic stimulus package.
-This is considered as a very important sign in Japan. - KEK has submitted to the Ministry of education, science, and technology (MEXT) a budget request for FY 2010 and beyond for 350 M\$ for the construction of SuperKEKB.
-MEXT submitted a request for the upgrade budget to the Ministry of finance. - Japanese government is currently reviewing all major projects.
-The decision is expected by the end of this year. - Several non-Japanese funding agencies have already allocated sizable funds for the upgrade.
+This was considered as a very important sign in Japan. - KEK has submitted to the Ministry of education, science, and technology (MEXT) a budget request for FY 2010 and beyond for 350 M\$ for the construction of SuperKEKB.
+MEXT submitted a request for the upgrade budget to the Ministry of finance. - The recently elected Japanese government reviewed all major projects → provisional approval (parts of accelerator already fully funded, construction begins in April). - Several non-Japanese funding agencies have already allocated sizable funds for the upgrade.